Strava apps – Cool Apps, Not-So-Cool Apps & Freebie Apps

 Klimat

-You guessed it again; just as STRAVA means STRIVE in Swedish, so does KLIMAT mean CLIMATE in Swedish.
+Just as STRAVA means STRIVE in Swedish, so does KLIMAT mean CLIMATE in Swedish.

 Cyced

-There are a few STRAVA apps than turn your run/ride routes into art or mementoes.
+There are a few STRAVA apps that turn your run/ride routes into art or mementoes.
 I most like the look of CYCED where you can get a quality piece of STRAVA art for £35-£45.
+Nice idea for a present.

 Earn Your Name

+The Earn Your Name app also does what you guessed it might.
 You are a legend in your own household and, probably, one or two of you might even be a legend amongst 5 or 6 like-minded Sunday cycling friends.
-But surely if you are a legend you deserve a more memorable moniker (spelt differently to Monica from Friends, she is the most memorable Monica).
+But surely if you are a legend you deserve a more memorable moniker.

 Resources